Nearly three triples

 England were blown away on a Brisbane flier by Jeff Thomson, who took nine wickets in only his second Test as they were thrashed by 166 runs.
 England went to Australia to defend the Ashes with a battle-hardened top seven (Dennis Amiss, Brian Luckhurst, John Edrich, Mike Denness, Keith Fletcher, Tony Greig, Alan Knott), and they were not especially worried about the threat of the Aussie quick men: nobody had heard of Thomson, and Dennis Lillee was just recovering from a horrendous back injury.
 But Thomson rattled them big time and dismissed all of them bar Fletcher at least once in the match.
 In addition, Amiss and Edrich sustained fractures - and by the fourth Test the captain, Denness, had decided to drop himself.
 In the end Australia regained the Ashes with a crushing 4-1 victory.

 Birth of a man who fell prey to Steve Waugh's mental disintegration tactics like no other.
-Indian seamer Ajit Agarkar was a batsman useful enough to have hit 67 off 25 balls in an ODI, and a Test hundred at Lord's, but at one stage seven Test innings against the Aussies did not fetch him a single run.
+Indian seamer Ajit Agarkar was a batter useful enough to have hit 67 off 25 balls in an ODI, and a Test hundred at Lord's, but at one stage seven Test innings against the Aussies did not fetch him a single run.
 In Australia in 1999-2000 he followed four consecutive golden ducks with a second-baller.
 For good measure, he added a pair in Mumbai in the first Test against the Aussies in 2000-01.
-Agarkar has had his moments in international cricket - he was the fastest to reach 50 wickets in ODIs (a record Ajantha Mendis has since taken), and took 6 for 41 as India clinched a famous victory against the Australians in Adelaide in 2003-04.
-However, lack of consistency was his biggest drawback.
+Agarkar had his moments in international cricket - he was the fastest to reach 50 wickets in ODIs (a record Ajantha Mendis took since), and took 6 for 41 as India clinched a famous victory against the Australians in Adelaide in 2003-04.
 He captained the Mumbai team to their 40th Ranji title, in 2012-13, and retired before the start of the next season.